Car Crash Statistics [2024]

 • 4.8% of all accidents resulting in serious injuries or death occurred due to improper turning

-• Approximately 2.2% happened when the driver missed or ignored traffic signs and signals
+• Approximately 2.2% happened when the driver missed or ignored road signs and traffic signals

 • 1.8% were due to failure to yield right-of-way